TimTeaFan/tt_website/content/post/2023-dplyr-many-models/index.md

 The central idea of the many-models approach is to streamline the process of running models on various subsets of data.
 Let's say we want to perform a linear regression on each product type.
 In a traditional base R approach, we might have used a `for` loop to populate a list object with the results of each run.
 However, the tidyverse method begins with a nested `data.frame`.

 So, what is a nested data.frame?
 We can use `dplyr::nest_by(product)` to create a `data.frame` containing three rows, one for each product.
 The second column, `data`, is a 'list-column' that holds a list of `data.frame`'s---one for each row.
-These `data.frames` contain data for all customers within the corresponding product category.
-If you're unfamiliar with list-columns, I highly recommend reading a href="<https://r4ds.had.co.nz/many-models.html>" role="highlight" target="\_blank"\>chapter 25 of R4DS</a>.
+These `data.frame`s contain data for all customers within the corresponding product category.
+If you're unfamiliar with list-columns, I highly recommend reading <a href="https://r4ds.had.co.nz/many-models.html" role="highlight" target="_blank">chapter 25 of R4DS</a>.
 Although some parts may be outdated, it remains an excellent resource for understanding the essential components of this approach.

 <div class="highlight">